 Because it takes on the flavor of whatever is added to it, soy is often used as the basis for plant-based meat alternatives, which have proliferated in recent years.
 Historically though, soy has been considered a bit of a mixed bag, largely due to a misunderstanding of the phytoestrogens it contains.

 "We've long vilified soy as a source of estrogen, which can be a concern because of that hormone's role in certain cancers," says Will Bulsiewicz, MD, MSCI, a gastroenterologist at Lowcountry Gastroenterology in Mount Pleasant, South Carolina.
 "But soy contains isoflavones.
 These are neither human nor animal estrogens, but phytoestrogens, which behave very differently."

 Isoflavones either promote or weaken estrogen production in the human body, depending on the level of estrogen the person already has.
-In pre-menopausal women who have high levels of circulating estrogen, isoflavones may weaken estrogen, while in post-menopausal women, it may act like estrogen, according to Harvard.
+While isoflavones may weaken estrogen in people going through pre-menopause (who have high levels of circulating estrogen), it may act like estrogen in people going through post-menopause, according to Harvard.

 Soy and IBS

 In the general population, soy products are usually well tolerated.
 But there are two groups of people who can have trouble with it — those who are allergic to it (soy is one of eight foods designated as major food allergens, according to the US Food and Drug Administration) and people with IBS.